Where the winds dance so fierce and passerby enchant,

 I stand wide-eyed and smiling, though frozen cold and standing alone.

-This is a city, though never singing, so wise so old, San Frisco.
+This is a city, though never singing, so wise so old, for San Francisco.

 Where sad-eyed dogs they trot, and children remain away from rolling rain,